 Great fun for people of all ages and abilities

 At our outdoor activity centre, water sports are great fun for people of all ages and abilities.
 Calvert Lakes overlooks Bassenthwaite Lake and just a short distance from the centre is our well-equipped boathouse.
-From here we take groups out on the water to try canoeing, dingy sailing and swimming – all set to a stunning backdrop of wooded hills and mountains.
+From here we take groups out on the water to try canoeing, dingy sailing, group sailing, water confidence and swimming – all set to a stunning backdrop of wooded hills and mountains.

-In addition to water sports on Bassenthwaite, we moor a catamaran on Lake Windermere, giving you the chance to explore not one, but two iconic Lake District lakes.
+In addition to water sports on Bassenthwaite Lake, we moor a 7m (23ft) catamaran on Lake Windermere, giving you the chance to explore not one, but two iconic Lake District lakes.
 Sailing is a wonderful experience and a great way to spend time outdoors.
-The sensation of moving on the water, feeling the wind, using your body to power a boat and navigating are great for people with mental, physical and sensory disabilities.
-Water sports are the most popular activity we offer because they can be adapted to suit a wide range of needs.
+The sensation of moving on the water, feeling the wind and navigating are great for people with mental, physical and sensory disabilities.
+Water sports are the most popular activity we offer because of the sensory benefits of being on the water, and the ability to adapt activities to suit a wide range of needs.

 Water sports require groups to work together, build strength through physical activity and build confidence by trying an activity that challenges individuals boundaries.